 Workers' Comp Medical Benefits FAQs

-When you suffer a work-related injury, you must file notice of the injury to your employer.
+When you suffer a work-related injury, you must file a notice of the injury to your employer.
 Your employer must then submit a claim to the workers’ compensation insurer that covers you.
 The workers’ compensation insurer has to pay medical bills and medical costs.
-The insurer has 14 days from receiving notification from your employer to either approve the claim and start paying bills or to deny the claim and provide information on the reason for the denial.Can my employer choose my doctor when workers’ compensation is paying my medical costs?
+The insurer has 14 days from receiving notification from your employer to either approve the claim and start paying bills or to deny the claim and provide information on the reason for the denial.Can my Employer Choose my Doctor When Workers’ Compensation is Paying my Medical Costs?

 Your employer can neither require or suggest that you use your own health insurance to pay for medical care that you need as a result of a work injury.
-If your employer does try to push you into using your own health insurance, you should speak with a lawyer.
+If your employer does try to push you into using your own health insurance, you should speak with a dedicated law firm.

 When you use your own health insurance, you may have co-pays that you are responsible for and that would be covered by workers’ compensation.
-In this and in important other ways, your health insurance policy will not provide you the same type of comprehensive full coverage that workers’ compensation should provide.Why is it important to get medical treatment immediately?
+In this and in important other ways, your health insurance policy will not provide you with the same type of comprehensive full coverage that workers’ compensation should provide.Why is it Important to get Medical Treatment Immediately?

 The doctor or healthcare provider treating your work injuries will generally send bills directly to the workers’ compensation insurer.
-You will not have to pay the bills or wait to be reimbursed.What if I need transportation to my medical appointments?
+You will not have to pay the bills or wait to be reimbursed.What if I Need Transportation for my Medical Appointments?

 If your workers’ comp insurer has denied your claim or is refusing to cover any medical costs that are necessary as a result of your work injury, you need to seek legal assistance.
-Contact The Law Offices of Jeffrey S. Glassman today to schedule a free consultation to learn how we can help.
+Contact The Jeffrey Glassman Injury Lawyers today to schedule a free consultation to learn how we can help.